The Tunnel (2011 film): Plot

-They come to a dead-end with a barred opening into a street above them (which Natasha screams up into for help), but when that fails, the group continues searching for an exit.
-At one point, the creature attempts to grab Peter from an opening; however, when Steven shines the camera's light on it, the monster immediately retreats.
-Steven realizes that the beast is vulnerable to or afraid of light.
+They come to a dead-end with a barred opening into a street above them.
+After Natasha screams up for help to no avail, the group continues searching for an exit.
+The creature attempts to drag Peter from an opening, but retreats when Steven shines the camera's light on it, letting them know it is vulnerable to or afraid of light.
 Upon reaching another dead-end, Natasha discovers a side route blocked by planks of wood.
 Entering this new room, they find signs of some living being, as well as a small pile of human flesh.
 The main camera loses power, and Steve frantically attempts to replace the battery.
 Just as the power switches the light on again, the monster attacks, knocking Peter and Steven to the ground.
 Natasha, panic-stricken, runs off with the night-vision camera.
 On her own, she stays in silence but is confronted by the monster, who cracks the camera lens as it grabs at her, dragging her as the small camera still records.
 Steven and Peter follow the sound of her screams and the monster's movements.

 Through the night-vision camera, it is shown that Natasha was dragged back to the lake.
-The monster attempts to drown Natasha; but before it can succeed, Steven and Peter use the light to chase it away.
+The monster attempts to drown her; but Steven and Peter use the light to chase it away.
 As Steven helps Natasha, Peter is heard in the distance screaming and challenging the monster, drawing it away from the other two.
 Steven manages to drag Natasha to a well-lit tunnel near a train station.
-They rush back and drag a badly-wounded Peter to the safety of the train platform.
+They rush back and drag a badly wounded Peter to the safety of the train platform.
 There, captured on CCTV, Natasha begs for help, and uses a borrowed cell phone to call the emergency services.
 The crew ends up staying in the tunnel all night.

 In the epilogue, it is stated that the coroner found that Peter eventually died from extensive internal bleeding.
-Natasha resigned after the underground shoot, no longer working as a journalist.
+Natasha resigned from her job as a journalist.
 Steven still works as a news cameraman.
 Tangles' whereabouts remain unknown, and his family is still searching for answers.
 The police investigation was closed due to "contradictory evidence".